kamyashethia/SQLForThePotterhead/Joins.md

 ---

-1. Left Joins

-Before we talk about left joins, lets talk about the pets of the wizarding world.
+Let's start with some setup and talk about the pets of the wizarding world.
 Students at Hogwarts are allowed to bring with them an owl OR a cat OR a toad.

 Let's consider a table to hold some of the first year students at Hogwarts during Harry's year, with the following columns:
 1. `id` : A unique id used to identify a wizarding student